-- · fees paid to Clinical Research Organizations ("CROs") in connection with preclinical and toxicology studies and clinical trials; - fees paid to investigative sites in connection with clinical trials; - · fees paid to contract manufacturers in connection with the production of the Company's raw materials, drug substance and drug products; and - · professional fees.
+- · fees paid to Clinical Research Organizations ("CROs") in connection with preclinical and toxicology studies and clinical trials; - · fees paid to investigative sites in connection with clinical trials; - · fees paid to contract manufacturers in connection with the production of the Company's raw materials, drug substance and drug products; and - · professional fees

 The Company bases its expenses related to clinical trials on its estimates of the services received and efforts expended pursuant to contracts with multiple research institutions and CROs that conduct and manage clinical trials on the Company's behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
-In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort expended in each period.
-If the actual timing of the performance of services or the level of effort varies from the estimate, the Company will adjust the accrual accordingly.
-As of June 30, 2020 and December 31, 2019, the carrying value of accrued expenses approximates their fair value due to their short-term settlement.
+In accruing service fees, the Company estimates the time period over which services will be performed and the level of effort varies from the estimate, the Company will adjust the accrual accordingly.
+As of September 30, 2020 and December 31, 2019, the carrying value of accrued expenses approximates their fair value due to their short-term settlement.